drscotthawley/panotti/README.md

 This is a version of the [audio-classifier-keras-cnn](https://github.com/drscotthawley/audio-classifier-keras-cnn) repo (which is a hack of **@keunwoochoi**'s compact_cnn code).
 Difference with Panotti is, it has been generalized beyond mono audio, to include stereo or even more "channels."
 And it's undergone many refinements.

+*NOTE: The  majority of issues people seem to have in using this utility, stem from inconsistencies in their audio datasets.
+This is to the point where I hesitate to delve into such reports.
+I suggest trying the binaural audio example and see if your same problems arise.
+However, a latest Keras update may have broken the channel-ordering, and I'll work on that.* -SH

 ## Installation